grafana/agent/docs/sources/static/configuration/integrations/azure-exporter-config.md

   # Can't be used if `regions` is set.
   [resource_graph_query_filter: <string>]

   # Optional: The list of regions for gathering metrics.
-Enables gather metrics for all resources in the subscription.
+Enables gathering metrics for all resources in the subscription.
   # The list of available `regions` to your subscription can be found by running the Azure CLI command `az account list-locations --query '[].name'`.
   # Can't be used if `resource_graph_query_filter` is set.
   regions: